vbachele/Inception/README.md

 - COPY <src> <dest> - copies new files or directories from <src> and adds them to the filesystem of the container at the path <dest>.
 - CMD <command> - lets you define the default program that is run once you start the container based on this image.
 Each Dockerfile only has one CMD, and only the last CMD instance is respected when multiple exist.

-# How to launch a localhost webpage to test it
+# How to launch a localhost webpage to test
 [Video tutorial](<https://www.youtube.com/watch?v=F2il_Mo5yww&ab_channel=linuxxraza>)
 - Create a HTML file with some code in it.
 - Create you dockerfile